Stability and convergence of multi-converter systems using projection-free power-limiting droop control: stability analysis

-\end{proposition} A proof is provided in the Appendix.
-We are now ready to state our main stability result. \begin{theorem}[\textbf{Semi-global exponential stability of primal-dual dynamics in edge coordinates}] Consider $P_\ell$, $P_u$, $P_L$, and $P^\star$ such that Assumption~\ref{assum:feas} and Assumption~\ref{assum:setpoint} hold.
-Then, under Assumption~\ref{assum:LICQ}, the primal-dual dynamics \eqref{eq:primaldualedge} are semi-globally exponentially stable with respect to $\mc S_\eta$ on $\mathbb{R}^{e} \times \mathbb{R}^{2n}_{\geq0}$.
-Moreover, $\ddt (\eta,\lambda) = \mathbbl{0}_{e+2n}$ holds on $\mc S_\eta$. \end{theorem} A proof is provided in the Appendix.

-We emphasize that the frequency and active constraints upon convergence for both projection-based and projection-free power limiting droop control are identical and solely determined by the KKT points of \eqref{eq:pfprob2}.
+\begin{proposition}[\textbf{Semi-global exponential stability of primal-dual dynamics in edge coordinates}] Consider $P_\ell$, $P_u$, $P_L$, and $P^\star$ such that Assumption~\ref{assum:feas} and Assumption~\ref{assum:setpoint} hold.
+Then, under Assumption~\ref{assum:LICQ}, the primal-dual dynamics \eqref{eq:primaldualedge} are semi-globally exponentially stable with respect to $\mathcal{V}_{\eta}$ on $\mathbb{R}^{e} \times \mathbb{R}^{2n}_{\geq0}$.
+Moreover, $\ddt (\eta,\lambda) = \mathbbl{0}_{e+2n}$ holds on $\mathcal{V}_{\eta}$. \end{proposition} A proof is provided in the Appendix.
+We emphasize that the frequency and active constraints upon convergence for both projection-based and projection-free power limiting droop control are identical and solely determined by the KKT points of \eqref{eq:deCFP}.
 In particular, synchronous frequency $\omega_s$ can be explicitly expressed as a function of the active sets $\mc I_u$ and $\mc I_\ell$, total load $\sum_{i \in \mc N} P_{L,i}$, total power dispatch $\sum_{i \in \mc N} P^\star_i$, and droop coefficients~\cite[Th.~3]{IG2025}.